JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-getting-started.md

 interface, you will use the Compose Multiplatform framework and learn about its basics: composable functions, themes, layouts, events, and modifiers.

-* No previous experience of Compose Multiplatform, Android, or iOS is required for this tutorial.
+* No previous experience with Compose Multiplatform, Android, or iOS is required for this tutorial.
 We recommend that you become familiar with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting this tutorial.
 * To complete this tutorial, you'll only need Android Studio.
 It allows you to try multiplatform development on Android and desktop.
 For iOS, you need a macOS machine with XCode installed.
 This is a general limitation of iOS development.
-* You can choose only the platforms of interest to you and omit the others.
+* If you wish, you can limit your choice to the specific platforms you're interested in and omit the others.

 Get to know Compose Multiplatform by completing these steps: